grpc/proposal/L107-csharp-nullable-reference-types.md

 }
 ```

 Right now this will happily compile without warnings.
-If the generatad code had
+If the generated code had
-added the annotations for nullable refernece types then the user would get a warning
+added the annotations for nullable reference types then the user would get a warning
 and would know that `User.Address` could be null.

 ## Implementation